 Before going abroad, you can find out whether a specific course will or will not count as a Psychology requirement by speaking with and submitting a syllabus for the relevant course(s) to the Study Abroad Liaison in Psychology.

-- CIEE/ Koc University
+- CIEE/ University of Cape Town (UCT)

 - DIS/ Psychology